lkilpatrick/gitstream-mkdocs/docs/23_gitstream-filters.md

 `regex` - a single string, used as _regular expression_ to with the matched item.

 `globs` - a key to an element in the `.cm` that holds a list of strings, used as _glob_ pattern test on the matched item.

+`attr` - a key in the element to use when doing the requested operation.

 For example, the following expressions provide an identical result: